lechuhuuha/log_forge/docs/implementation_guidelines.md

   - Keep new dependencies minimal; prefer stdlib where possible.

 - **Extending with new interfaces**
-  - Define the interface in `internal/domain` if it’s cross-cutting; otherwise keep it package-local.
+  - Define the interface in `model` if it’s cross-cutting; otherwise keep it package-local.
   - Add the interface as a field on the consumer struct, accept it in the constructor, and set it in the struct literal.
   - Wire the concrete implementation in `cmd/bootstrap` (or tests) and keep the rest of the code referencing only the interface.